-- 43. After my review of the M&M Plan and following discussions with JTIM and its external legal counsel (over which privilege is asserted and maintained), there are several outstanding critical issues for JTIM with respect to the M&M Plan.
-These issues can be summarized as follows: - Section 5.2 (Allocation among the Tobacco Companies of the Global (a) Settlement Amount): This provision in the M&M Plan states that there is an allocation issue that remains unresolved.
-This statement is unacceptable to JTIM because the M&M Plan already adequately provides for an allocation of the Global Settlement Amount as among the Tobacco Companies.
-The M&M Plan requires each Tobacco Company to provide 100% of its cash-on-hand on the plan implementation date (less a working capital carve out in the total amount of \$750 million).
-Further, each Tobacco Company is required to provide the same percentage of its Net After-Tax Income (pursuant to audited financial statements), as determined by the Metric, which begins at 85% of Net After-Tax Income, and reduces in 5% increments every five years until reaching 70% of Net After-Tax Income.
+C. Section 5.2 of the JTIM M&M Plan

+40. The JTIM M&M Plan states that the allocation issue remains unresolved.
+This statement is unacceptable to JTIM because the JTIM M&M Plan already adequately provides for an allocation of the Global Settlement Amount as among the Tobacco Companies based on annual Net-After Tax Income.
+However, the JTIM M&M Plan does not include (and should include) an allocation of the \$750 million carve out that does not form part of the Upfront Contribution.

+- 41. The JTIM M&M Plan requires each Tobacco Company to provide 100% of its cash-on-hand on the Plan Implementation Date (less a working capital carve out in the total amount of \$750 million).
+Further, each Tobacco Company is required to provide the same percentage of its Net-After Tax Income (pursuant to audited financial statements), as determined by the Metric, which begins at 85% of Net-After Tax Income, and reduces in 5% increments every five years until reaching 70% of Net-After Tax Income.
 The Annual Contributions stay at this level until the Global Settlement Amount is repaid in full.
-In other words, the entire Canadian tobacco industry is required to pay an annual percentage of its net profits after tax until the Global Settlement Amount is paid in full.
-This represents a closed ecosystem where all of the Tobacco Companies' Net After-Tax Income is subject to a sweep mechanism, no matter which Applicant makes the money in future years.
-This issue can be resolved by removing section 5.2 from the M&M Plan and clarifying that the allocation issue is restricted to the allocation of the \$750 million working capital carve out provided for in the M&M Plan.
+Put differently, the entire Canadian tobacco industry is required to pay an annual percentage of its net profits after tax until the Global Settlement Amount is paid in full.
+This represents a closed eco-system where it does not matter which Applicant sells product and generates profits therefrom. - 42.
+I understand from JTIM's external legal counsel and from RBH's submissions made in respect of the Claims Procedure Order and the Meeting Order that RBH has indicated it wants a re-allocation of the amounts payable under the JTIM M&M Plan so that the Annual Contributions paid by each Tobacco Company would be different to what is currently stated in the JTIM M&M Plan.
+My understanding is that RBH may wish to see a further allocation based on, among other things, a percentage share of relative liability for each Tobacco Company.
+I have been advised by litigation counsel to JTIM that relative liability